 There’s a reason that these sites offer dresses in every color of the rainbow, while the designer’s sites only show the dress available in just a few hues.
 According to Mac Duggal, “The fact is you’ll never know which color you are going to get when you see so many colors.
 Counterfeiters use damaged, leftover material that they can get cheaply to offer such low prices.
 These materials often fall apart, rip easily, or even give young girls hives and rashes.”

 What do we mean when we say you never know which color you’ll get?
 Well, for example, if you wanted a white dress and walked into a store, you would know exactly which shade of white you envisioned.
 The store would do everything to find you that perfect white tint you desired.
-However, when you choose the color white from an online counterfeiter you could be getting white, off-white, bone, or even ivory.
+However, when you choose the color white from an online counterfeiter you could be getting the white, off-white, bone, or even ivory.
 It makes an even bigger difference when you order bright colors.
-Mac Duggal warns that, “you could choose the color ‘Pink,’ but what you could really get is a neon pink or light pink.
-It really comes down to which materials are left over, and sometimes you may even get two different color sewn together on a dress.”
+Mac Duggal warns that “you could choose the color ‘Pink,’ but what you could really get is a neon pink or light pink.
+It really comes down to which materials are leftover, and sometimes you may even get two different colors sewn together on a dress.”